Julius Petersen: Work

 Between 1887 and 1895 Petersen also contributed to mathematics with different models and instruments. one of these models was a ‘eine Serie von kinematischen Modellen’ which in 1888 was asked by ‘Verlagsbuchhandler L. Brill’ for permission to produce and sell.
 In 1887 Petersen had constructed another model; a planimeter which was presented to the Royal Danish Academy of Science and Letters.
 It consisted of an arm, of, whose one end o is fixed to the paper by a lead cylinder with a pin p, and whose other end f is connected to a second arm dc (or df) of length L. When the stylus d is moved around the domain once, the area is measured as L∫dh, where dh is the differential displacement of the arm dc orthogonal to itself.

 Last years

 In the spring of 1908 Petersen suffered a stroke.
 Even in this condition his optimism and desire to work did not stop.
-In a letter to Mittag-Leffler in Stockholm he wrote:

-“I feel in all respects rather well, it is only that I cannot walk and have difficulties in talking.
-However I hope to get so far this summer that I can resume my lectures in the autumn”.
+In a letter to Mittag-Leffler in Stockholm he wrote: “I feel in all respects rather well, it is only that I cannot walk and have difficulties in talking.
+However, I hope to get so far this summer that I can resume my lectures in the autumn”.
 His last two years became a period of physical and mental debility, where, towards the end, he hardly had any memory left of his wide interests and the rich work which had filled his life.
 In 1909 he retired from his professorship.
-He died on August 5, 1910, after having been hospitalized for five months.
+He died on 5 August 1910, having spent for five months in hospital.
 He was buried at Vestre Kirkegaard, where Copenhagen University cared for his grave until 1947.